Work Permit UK: Options & Advice

 Specific rules apply for each visa, for example, Skilled Worker applicants will need to use their Certificate of Sponsorship as assigned by their sponsor, to make their Home Office application.

-In the case of the Innovator and Start-up routes, and in some cases the Global Talent route, the application process is two-stage; first requiring endorsement of your application by an approved body, before you can make the visa application to the Home Office.
+In the case of the Innovator Founder and Global Talent routes, the application process is typically two-stage; first requiring endorsement of your application by an approved body, before you can make the visa application to the Home Office.

 The documentation in support of your application will vary depending on the category of visa that you require.
 Your documents could include: